19 Tips to Save Money in your Garden

-There are lots of great ways to save some serious money in the garden.
+There are lots of great ways to save money in your garden.
 You can easily spend far more than you could ever gain in the garden, but with some creativity and style, you can garden on the cheap AND get food!

 - Any post on this blog may contain affiliate links which pay me a very small commission for items you purchase using the links but costs you nothing extra.
 I can help defray a small percentage of the cost of producing the blog to share information with you.